Get our Cookbook for FREE! →

 If you’ve ever craved a creamy, refreshing crab salad that hits the sweet spot between casual and elevated, this one’s for you.

-Whether you’re tossing it into a sandwich, serving it up in cucumber boats, or just digging in with a fork straight from the bowl (no judgment here), this crab salad is the kind of versatile, flavor-packed dish you’ll come back to all summer long.
+Whether you’re tossing it into a sandwich, serving it up in cucumber boats, or just digging in with a fork straight from the bowl (no judgment here), this crab salad is the kind of versatile, flavor-packed dish you’ll come back to all year long.

 And if you want to skip straight to the good stuff, just hit the “Jump to Recipe” button or check out the Table of Contents below for a full breakdown.